Layer shifting< Back to 3D PRINT QUALITY TROUBLESHOOTING GUIDE

 Some 3D printing issues, such as layer shifting, may appear because of many different causes.
-As seen in the image, you can see there’s a shift in the print on both X and Y axes, plus the layers are not aligned.
-There are several fixes and also preventive actions that can be done to resolve layer shifting.
+As you can see on the photo, there’s a shift in the print on both X and Y axes, the layers are not aligned.
+There are several way to fix this as well as preventive actions that can be done to resolve layer shifting.

 Preventing layer shifts from happening:

 Check your printer’s power mode.
 For objects larger than 200–300g, or for objects with complex geometry, we recommend running the printer in Normal mode.
 You can change Power mode in the LCD Menu – Settings – Mode.
-Keep in mind that in Stealth mode, the crash detection option is turned off.
+Keep in mind that in Stealth mode, the Crash detection featureis turned off.

 Check the X/Y belts.
 Make sure that belts are properly tightened.
 Belts should be tight enough to sound like a low bass note when plucked.
 If the belts are loose, please refer to our manuals to learn how to tighten them properly.